ls1intum/Artemis/docs/user/adaptive-learning/adaptive-learning-admin.rst

 | They can filter the displayed content by competency title and knowledge area.
   Clicking on a knowledge area expands it and clicking on the eye icon shows the knowledge area details on the right.
-| From this detail view they can edit or delete the knowledge area, or create new knowledge areas and competencies under it.
+| From this details view they can edit or delete the knowledge area, or create new knowledge areas and competencies under it.
   Likewise, clicking on a standardized competency opens its details, allowing administrators to edit or delete it.
 | Finally, administrators can also import a standardized competency catalog from a JSON file,
   or export the standardized competency catalog of their Artemis instance into a JSON file.